 - Water only when needed.
 Look at the grass, feel the soil, or use a soil moisture meter to determine when to water.

-- Do not over-water.
-Soil can hold only so much moisture, and the rest runs off.
-A timer will help, and either a kitchen timer or an alarm clock will do.
-Apply only enough water to fill the plant’s root zone.
-Excess water beyond that is wasted.
+- Set a timer to ensure you are not over-watering.
+Soil can only hold so much moisture, and the rest runs off.
+Apply only enough water to fill the plant's root zone.
 One and a half inches of water applied once a week in the summer will keep most grasses alive and healthy.

 - Water lawns early in the morning during the hotter summer months.
 Otherwise, much of the water used on the property can evaporate between the sprinkler and the grass.

 - To avoid excessive evaporation, use a sprinkler that produces large drops of water rather than a fine mist.
-Sprinklers that send droplets out on a low angle also help control evaporation.
-Adjust sprinkler heads as necessary to avoid waste, runoff and ensure proper coverage.
+Sprinklers that send droplets out at a low angle also help control evaporation.
+Adjust sprinkler heads as necessary to avoid waste and runoff and ensure proper coverage.

 - Set automatic sprinkler systems to provide thorough but infrequent watering.
-Pressure-regulating devices should be set to design specifications.
+Set pressure-regulating devices to design specifications.
 Rain shut-off devices can prevent watering in the rain.

-- Use drip irrigation systems for bedded plants, trees, shrubs, or turn soaker hoses upside-down, so the holes are on the bottom.
-This will help avoid evaporation.
+- Use drip irrigation systems for bedded plants, trees, and shrubs, or turn soaker hoses upside-down, so the holes are on the bottom to help avoid evaporation.

 - Water slowly for better absorption, and never water on a windy day.